Inference of time-ordered multibody interactions: Time-ordered multibody interactions

-Let $S$ be a closed system of $N$ nodes $n\in \mathcal{N}$.
+Let $S$ be a closed system of $N$ nodes $n\in \mathcal{N}$, $\mathcal{N}=\{n\}^{N-1}_{0}$.
 Each node $n$ is constrained to a finite set of states, called alphabet $X_n$ with cardinality $|X_n|$.
 We denote the state of each node $n$ at a given time $t$ with $s_n(t)$, and the state of the whole system with $\mathbf{s}(t) = (s_n(t))_{n\in\mathcal{N}}$.
-Thus, the alphabet of the whole system is $X=\prod_{n \in \mathcal{N}} X_n$, where $\prod$ denotes Cartesian product.
+Thus, the alphabet of the whole system is $X=\times_{n \in \mathcal{N}} X_n$, where $\times$ denotes Cartesian product.
 We observe the system in an interval $(t_0, t_\text{end})$ and collect sequences of system states $\mathbf{D}=(\mathbf{s}(\tau))^{t_{\textrm{end}}}_{\tau = t_{0}}$ and element states $\mathbf{D}_n=(s_n(\tau))^{t_{\textrm{end}}}_{\tau = t_{0}}$.

 We can model the dynamics of $S$ as a higher-order Markov chain with memory $m$: the transition probability to a state $x \in X$ depends on the previous $m$ states $\bar{x} \in |X|^{m}$.
-The transition probabilities $\pi(x|\bar{x})$ are encoded in matrix elements $T_{x\bar{x}}$ of transition matrices $\T$ with dimensions $|X|\times|X|^{m}$.
+The transition probabilities $\pi(x|\bar{x})$ are encoded in matrix elements $T_{x\bar{x}}$ of transition matrices $\T$ with dimensions $|X| \times |X|^{m}$.
 One can infer the transition matrix $\T$ for different Markov orders $m$ using the temporal data $\mathbf{D}$, and select the Markov order that provides the best predictability-parsimony balance \cite{aic74,bic78,scholtes17}.
+See Fig. \ref{fig:protocol} for an example of our notation.